-If you have suggestions or requests for finding resources, please send me an email to contact at perfect wood grain dot com and I’ll try to post them here.
+If you have suggestions or requests for resources, please send me a message via my contact form and I’ll try to help.

 Caution!
 Latex glaze (McClosky, Valspar, Benjamin Moore, Martha Stewart, Ralph Lauren, Behr or ANY latex glaze) found in hardware and home stores is not formulated for graining.